Skip to Main Content

 Subsequent in-text citation examples

-• Do not abbreviate the group author's name in the reference list; it should appear in full as it does in the firs in-text citation
+• Do not abbreviate the group author's name in the reference list; it should appear in full as it does in the first in-text citation.

-National Aeronautics and Space Administration.
+Example: National Aeronautics and Space Administration.
 (2020, February 24).
-Katherine Johnson Biography.
+Katherine Johnson biography. https://www.nasa.gov/content/katherine-johnson-biography

-• It is only necessary to introduce the group author once even when several references by the same group are used within the paper
+• It is only necessary to introduce the abbreviation for a group author once, even when several references by the same group are used within the paper.

-• Spell out the name of the group in full if two or more groups share the same acronym in order to avoid confusion
+• Spell out the name of the group in full if two or more groups share the same acronym to avoid confusion.

 Citing Multiple Works